marcelchastain/django-resto/README.rst

 unavailable:

 - If ``RESTO_FATAL_EXCEPTIONS`` is ``True``, which is the default value, django-resto will raise an exception whenever an operation doesn't succeed on all media servers.
 From the user's point of view, this usually results in an HTTP 500 error, unless you have some advanced error handling.
 This ensures that a failure won't go unnoticed.

 - If ``RESTO_FATAL_EXCEPTIONS`` is ``False``, django-resto will log a message at level ``ERROR`` for each failed upload.
 This is useful if you want high
   availability: if one media server is down, you can still upload and delete files.

-In either case, since each operation is run in parallel on all the servers, it may succeed on some and fail on others.
+In either case, since each operation is run in parallel on all media servers, it may succeed on some and fail on others.
 This results in an inconsistent state on the media servers.
 When you bring a broken server back online, you must re-synchronize the contents of its ``MEDIA_ROOT`` from the master copy, for instance with ``rsync``.
 You can also set up a cron if you get random failures during load peaks.
 This provides eventual consistency.

 Obviously, if you bring an additional media server online, you must synchronize the content of its ``MEDIA_ROOT`` from the master copy.

 django_dust keeps a queue of failed operations to repeat them afterwards.
 This feature was removed in django-resto.
-It is prone to data loss, because the order of ``PUT`` and ``DELETE`` operations matters, and retrying failed operations later breaks the order.
+It was prone to data loss, because the order of ``PUT`` and ``DELETE`` operations matters, and retrying failed operations later breaks the order.
 So, use ``rsync`` instead, it's fast enough.

 Asynchronous operation
 ----------------------